 Households with pets and children

 Children do need animals in their lives, and animals can have a magical effect on children.
-They provide comfort, companionship, life lessons, opportunities to learn how to care for something outside of oneself, and, in many cases, a healing touch.
+This alone is a strong reason for pet adoption.
+They also provide comfort, companionship, life lessons, opportunities to learn how to care for something outside of oneself, and, in many cases, a healing touch.
 However, bringing an animal into a family should be a privilege and done in a way that is safe for both child and animal.
 A successful adoption is based on the parents’ careful supervision and commitment to making it work safely for the pet and the child.

 As a mother of three children, I waited for my children to be out of the toddler phase before bringing pets into the mix.
 They were rough enough on me — hair pulling, jumping on me in the bed — and I didn’t want them to do that to a dog or cat.